Classes

 • Games that reinforce the dogs focus on the handler are part of this training as a strong focus on the handler and ability to ignore distractions is a foundation for later off-leash work.

-• Leave-it will be taught so the dog will know what is available to him and what is not.
+• Leave-it and Drop will be taught so the dog will know what is available to him and what is not.

 • Dogs will learn to orient, go to and stay of the mat until released.